Ronak1257/Ronak1257/README.md

 <h2 align="left">Hi 👋!
-My name is Ronak Bharadiya and I'm a Full Stack With Blockchain Developer, from India</h2>
+I'm Ronak Bharadiya, a Full-Stack Developer specializing in Odoo with expertise in backend and frontend development.
+Based in India</h2>

 ###